silverjuke/silverjuke/docs/user-guide.md

 Allwed is everything that is allowed in the WHERE clause; you may also use subselects.

-We do not want to explain SQL in this help fies, so here is only a brief overview about the available fields, operators and functions:
+We do not want to explain SQL in this help file, so here is only a brief overview about the available fields, operators and functions: